-CRD IV (as defined below) provides for the use of an Internal Ratings-Based ("IRB") approach to credit risk and partly for market risk.
-Subject to certain minimum conditions and disclosure requirements, banks that have received regulatory approval to use the IRB approach may rely on their own internal estimates or risk components in determining the capital requirement for a given exposure.
+CRD IV provides for the use of an Internal Ratings-Based ("IRB") approach to credit risk and partly for market risk.
+Subject to certain minimum conditions and disclosure requirements, banks that have received regulatory approval to use the IRB approach may rely on their own internal estimates of risk components in determining the capital requirement for a given exposure.
 Belfius Bank uses mainly the Advanced Internal Ratings-Based ("AIRB") approach for assessing its capital requirements for credit risk and partly internal models for capital requirements related to market risks (interest rate and foreign exchange risks).
 This means that Belfius Bank uses internal models under the advanced method to calculate the probability of default, the loss given default and credit conversion factor in order to determine the capital requirement for a given exposure.
 For interest rate risk and foreign exchange risk, Belfius Bank uses the internal model (based on Value-at-Risk ("VaR")).
 For other market risks (e.g. equity), Belfius Bank uses the standard method.

-Belfius Bank requires approval from the ECB in order to implement new models or to change existing approved models.
-In particular, the ECB has announced that it will be conducting a Targeted Review of Internal Models ("TRIM").
+Belfius Bank requires approval from the European Central Bank (the "ECB") in order to implement new models or to change existing approved models.
+In particular, the ECB is conducting a Targeted Review of Internal Models ("TRIM").
 TRIM is a process being undertaken by the ECB in systemically important banks subject to its supervision.
 It is being undertaken to increase harmonisation in approaches to internal models used by banks across the European Union.
 During 2016, the ECB launched preliminary questionnaires and first data requests.
 This was followed by a second phase of on-site inspections in 2017 and 2018.
-Although the results of the first on-site inspections for credit risks did not reveal major weaknesses, further regulatory reviews and inspections may require changes to the activities impacted by the models used by Belfius Bank, such as capital management, risk management and stress testing.
+The TRIM conducted by the ECB in 2018 (models to mortgage loans and for market risk) did not reveal major weaknesses and had no major financial impact so far.
+Main recommendations deal with governance improvement, data quality framework and model documentation.
+Although the results of the first on-site inspections did not reveal major weaknesses, further regulatory reviews and inspections may require changes to the activities impacted by the models used by Belfius Bank, such as capital management, risk management and stress testing.
 It may also give rise to potential adverse capital consequences, including the application of additional capital scalars, delay in the normalization of risk-weighted asset density and reputational risk for Belfius Bank.